 A: In the USA, being a social enterprise doesn't have a specific business entity type.
 Some other countries have types of company, like a Community Interest Company in the UK, that is Government Regulated to ensure it complies with global social enterprise standards such as asset lock and use of profits.
 Here in the US we rely on a set of principles and criteria for determining if your company is a social enterprise or not.
 The main criteria is about use of company profits or surplus revenues.
 That is why certification is so important!
 Simply put, we prefer the term Not-For-Private-Profit as a good explanation.
 Please feel free to Contact Us to learn more.
 We pride ourselves on our transparency.
 Our Public Declaration criteria ensures that all information submitted by a social enterprise is publicly available before certification is awarded.

 Q: Is Society Profits a membership organization?

 A: No. Plain and simple - we have no interest in being a membership organization.
 As a social enterprise intermediary, we exist solely to fill gaps and help the social enterprise sector to grow.
 Society Profits is absolutely a network builder, but we like to do that in collaboration with existing, amazing local membership organizations and networks.
 We see ourselves as a service provider for social impact businesses in the US.
-We are here to help you grow your membership, expand your local impact and do more good in your neighborhoods.
+We are here to help you grow your social enterprise, expand your local impact and do more good in your neighborhoods.
 We are sustainable through our social impact procurement business support services and consulting services.
 We also charge an annual license fee for taking companies through the USA Certified Social Enterprise accreditation process because it costs us money to provide a thorough, third-party accreditation.
 This helps us to cover our overheads.
 We dedicate more than 55% of our profits to growing the social enterprise movement in the USA.